 Their loyalty to their family is almost unmatched by any other breed, but they aren’t known to get aggressive around strangers.

-21. The Airedale Terrier and Schnauzer mix (also known as the Schnairedale)
+21. Airedale Terrier & Schnauzer mix (AKA Schnairedale)

 Schnairedales are very intelligent and exceptionally bright thanks to the combination of both the Airedale Terrier and Schnauzer, both of which are incredibly clever.